Innathe Chintha Vishayam: Plot

-Dr. Murali Krishnan, the most successful dentist in the city is more interested in having female associations, more than often.
-He hides them from his wife Treesa, even by assigning male names for them in his mobile.
-One fine day he is in a tight corner with Treesa raiding his mobile contacts, and for evading the conflicts associated, he walks out of her life even leaving his daughter Lakshmi and Treesa became a driving instructor.
-Meanwhile, Treesa punishes Ranjan Philip, an womaniser who continuously follows and disturbs her by making him naked in a street, taking away his dress and keeping it in his car.

-The second family, Pithambaran and his wife Premila with their lovely children Malavika and Madhavan are leading a good life.
-But due to increased possessiveness for Premila, Pithambaran returns home from gulf throwing away his good job, and starts escorting his wife all along.
+Dr. Muralikrishnan, a successful city dentist, leads a double life as a womanizer and conceals his affairs from his wife, Treesa, by labeling female contacts under male names in his phone.
+When Treesa discovers the deception and confronts Murali, he leaves both her and their daughter, Lakshmi.
+Treesa then becomes a driving instructor to support herself.
+Meanwhile, Treesa punishes Ranjan Philip, a womanizer who continuously follows and disturbs her by stripping naked in a street, taking away his dress and keeping it in his car.
+Peethambaran and his wife Premila with their lovely children Malavika and Madhavan are leading a good life.
+But due to the increased possessiveness of Premila, Peethambaran returns home from the Gulf, throwing away his good job and starts escorting his wife all along.
 He even develops inferiority complex which further complicates things for Premila, ultimately resulting in continuous fights and separation.

-And in the third family, Rehna is not able to continue with her lawyer profession due to the orthodox attitude of her husband Noushad and his family.
-She too walks out of his life, and starts working independently.
+Rehna is not able to continue with her lawyer profession due to the orthodox attitude of her husband Noushad and his family.
+She walks out of his life and starts working independently.

-Into the lives of these three lady friends who start living separately arrives, Gopakumar alias G.K., a garment exporter.
-He has bought the house where Treesa is staying away from Muralikrishnan.
-Now left in a difficult situation which does not allow G.K., to throw out Treesa and her daughter, to establish his office, G.K. is trying newer ways to get the couple together.
-And in the process he meets the other similar ladies who happen to be friends of Treesa.

-The film follows how G.K. with his fashion designer Kamala and land Broker Immanuel, succeeds in getting the feuding couples back to lives of reunion.
+Into the lives of these three ladies who started living their lives separately, arrives Gopakumar alias GK, a garment exporter.
+He has brought the house where Treesa is staying.
+Now, left in a difficult situation which does not allow GK to throw out Treesa and her daughter and to establish his office, GK is trying some new ways to get the couple together.
+And in the process, he meets the ladies from the second and third family, who happens to be friends of Treesa.
+He decides to help them too.
+The film follows how GK, with his fashion designer Kamala and the land broker Immanuel, succeeds in getting the feuding couples back to lives of reunion.